mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2016/2016-09-20-testing-internet-connection-quality-with-multiple-hosts/index.md

 ---
-title: "Testing Internet Connection Quality (with multiple hosts)"
+title: 'Testing Internet Connection Quality (with multiple hosts)'
-date: "2016-09-20"
+date: '2016-09-20'
 ---

 It's always a good idea to test the speed of your Internet connection after getting a new router of Internet provider.
 However, my Internet connection sometimes becomes **mysteriously slow**.